Elsa Lila: 2022–present: Comeback and continued success

 In December 2023, she again competed in Festivali i Këngës 62 with the song "Mars", marking the only instance she has lost in the festival.

 From March to May 2024, as a lover of animals and plants, Lila spent 9 weeks as an infiltrator on the first Albanian edition of "The Farm", Ferma VIP.
-During this time period, Pirro Çako and Enis Mullaj also gave her a new song to premiere in a concert she artistically directed inside the farm, called "Vibracione".
+During this time period, Pirro Çako and Enis Mullaj also gave her a new song to premiere in a concert she artistically directed inside the farm, called "Vibracionet".

 In November 13-17, 2024, she presented the autobiographical book "Mirë se erdhe në Rebibbia" at the 27th Tirana Book Fair, narrating her experiences and the strength that she found during the time she was jailed, revealed as located in a Rebibbian prison within Rome.

 For December 2024, Lila released a 9-song New Year's and Christmas album called "Ja na erdhi Viti i Ri", named after the Albanian traditional song that she also presented her own version of.
-The rest of the songs were adapted from popular American or English Christmas songs from the 30's-70's such as "Happy Xmas (War Is Over)" (Ja erdhi Krishtlindja), "It's Beginning to Look a Lot Like Christmas" (Viti e Ri sapo ka trokitur), and "Have Yourself a Merry Little Christmas" (Medalioni).
+Lila had pointed out the lack of festive songs in the Albanian language.
+The rest of the songs were adapted from popular American or English Christmas songs from the 30's-70's such as "Happy Xmas (War Is Over)" (Ja erdhi Krishtlindja), "It's Beginning to Look a Lot Like Christmas" (Viti i Ri sapo ka trokitur), and "Have Yourself a Merry Little Christmas" (Medalioni).
 A piano-and-voice concert was also held on the 27th to premiere the songs live.
-Since Lila pointed out the lack of festive songs in the Albanian language, consequently this catalog of songs is currently set to grow in the next years.

 Lila has been a judge of Albania's Got Talent since the third episode of Season 2.